opengovsg/postmangovsg-guide/api-guide/getting-started/generate-your-api-key.md

 * Update the API key used in your system to the new one and restart your system to load the new value if needed.
 * Remove the old API key from your account by clicking the delete button in the table in settings page.
 Please ensure that you are deleting the correct API key.

-**Note:** Make sure that the above steps are followed in chronological order that they're written in, otherwise your system might not be able to request to Postman for the update time period
+**Note:** Make sure that the above steps are followed in chronological order that they're written in, otherwise your system might not be able to request to PostmanSG for the update time period

 ### Notification Schedule